 Stress fractures of the navicular bone are a result of an impact to the bone resulting in compression between the cuneiforms and the talus acting like a nutcracker of sorts.
 Depicted below is the type of stress to the bone to cause stress injury or fracture depending on the amount of force that was inflicted with an injury.
 The force is indicated by the blue arrows and the injury by the red line which is most commonly seen in the medial 1/3rd of the bone.

 The images below demonstrate in CT scan (left) a fracture of the navicular bone and post-surgical repair of the fracture on a lateral x-ray (right) with surgical screws and pin.

-The following x-rays in sequence are that of a case of a navicular fracture which was repaired with open reduction and internal fixation with screws and surgical plate.
+The following x-rays in the sequence are that of a case of a navicular fracture which was repaired with open reduction and internal fixation with screws and surgical plate.
 The first two images are pre-operative images showing a fracture that is difficult to see.
-Given the clinical picture it is always a good idea to order advanced imaging to be sure of diagnosis.
+Given the clinical picture, it is always a good idea to order advanced imaging to be sure of the diagnosis.
 The last three images are post-surgical repair of the fracture.